-If this certificate is not available on a Windows computer, then the Tachyon Agent will stop shortly after starting up, and the Agent log files will show an error similar to the following.
-In older versions of the Tachyon Agent, the error message says retrieve instead of verify.
+If the relevant certificates are not available on a Windows computer, then the 1E Client will stop shortly after starting up, and the 1E.Client.log file will show an error similar to the following.

-This root CA certificate is normally automatically provided by Microsoft's Update Root Certificates feature, however this may not be present for legacy OS.
+The root CA certificates are normally automatically provided by Microsoft's Update Root Certificates feature, however this may not be present for legacy OS.
 You can tell if the root CA certificate is present as follows:

-- view the properties of the Tachyon.Agent.exe file
+- view the properties of the 1E.Client.exe file

 - select the Digital Signatures tab